research topic(s): robotic fabrication, glulam optimization, timber finite element analysis

 fabrication team: Chi Zhang, Lauren Franco, Shengkun Yang

-Unalam collaborators link }: Craig Van Cott, Leif Van Cott, Rik Vndermeulen
+Unalam collaborators: Craig Van Cott, Leif Van Cott, Rik Vndermeulen

 funding provided by: Cornell Atkinson Center for Sustainability 2020 Academic Venture Fund (AFF) grant, David M. Einhorn Center for Community Engagement at Cornell University, 2022 AIA Upjohn Research Initiative grant